 In the manga Shin Angyo Onshiafter Aji Tae has just annihilated everyone in the army who has a pure heart, an unburdened conscience, or who loves somebody by telling them "Die", Munsu walks into the courtyard and punches Aji Tae in the face.
 It turns out he is immune to Aji Tae's powers.

-Before that, all of the protagonists do this in the final battle to get him to use up his stone.
-For a while it doesn't seem like anything is affecting Father, as he just stands in one spot using his powers to deflect the attacks.
+Before that, all of the protagonists do this in the final battle to get Father to use up his stone.
+For a while it doesn't seem like anything is affecting, as he just stands in one spot using his powers to deflect the attacks.
 And then something changes and he's actually forced to block an attack with his arm.
 This doesn't go unnoticed by the heroes; cue orders to hit him harder with Father getting knocked around from all sides.

 And before this, Rider, who helps Saber out with Caster's Cthulthu, gives a badass speech to Waver about how his attempt to take over the entire world while he was alive was his big Cthulthu punching moment.
 He knew from the start he had a slim chance of success, but he did it anyway, because he had the heart of the King of Conquerers.